AdobeDocs/commerce-knowledge-base.en/help/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

  Review [System Requirements](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html) in our developer documentation for version compatibility.

- >![info]
+>[!NOTE]
 >
->Note: It is recommended to plan to upgrade to Adobe Commerce 2.4.4 as soon as possible because ElasticSearch 7.10 will be EOL in May 2022.
+>It is recommended to plan to upgrade to Adobe Commerce 2.4.4 as soon as possible because ElasticSearch 7.10 will be EOL in May 2022.

  Adobe partners can sign up for our beta program [here](https://devdocs.magento.com/release/beta-program.html) to get access to our latest beta4 code that has been tested against Elasticsearch 7.16.1 and OpenSearch 1.1.